-The usual adult dosage in the treatment of urinary tract infections is 1 double strength tablet or 2 single strength tablets every 12 hours for 10 to 14 days.
+Adults: The usual adult dosage in the treatment of urinary tract infections is 1 sulfamethoxazole and trimethoprim DS (double strength) tablet or 2 sulfamethoxazole and trimethoprim tablets every 12 hours for 10 to 14 days.
 An identical daily dosage is used for 5 days in the treatment of shigellosis.

 Acute Exacerbations of Chronic Bronchitis in Adults

-The usual adult dosage in the treatment of acute exacerbations of chronic bronchitis is 1 double strength tablet or 2 single strength tablets every 12 hours for 14 days.
+The usual adult dosage in the treatment of acute exacerbations of chronic bronchitis is 1 Sulfamethoxazole and Trimethoprim Double Strength tablet, or 2 sulfamethoxazole and trimethoprim single strength tablets, every 12 hours for 14 days.

 Pneumocystis Jiroveci Pneumonia

-The recommended dosage for treatment of patients with documented Pneumocystis jiroveci pneumonia is 75 to 100 mg/kg sulfamethoxazole and 15 to 20 mg/kg trimethoprim per 24 hours given in equally divided doses every 6 hours for 14 to 21 days.11 The following table is a guideline for the upper limit of this dosage.
+The recommended dosage for treatment of patients with documented Pneumocystis jiroveci pneumonia is 75 to 100 mg/kg sulfamethoxazole and 15 to 20 mg/kg trimethoprim per 24 hours given in equally divided doses every 6 hours for 14 to 21 days9.
+The following table is a guideline for the upper limit of this dosage:

 For the lower limit dose (75 mg/kg sulfamethoxazole and 15 mg/kg trimethoprim per 24 hours) administer 75% of the dose in the above table.

-The recommended dosage for prophylaxis in adults is 1 sulfamethoxazole and trimethoprim DS (double strength) tablet daily.12
+The recommended dosage for prophylaxis in adults is 1 sulfamethoxazole and trimethoprim DS (double strength) tablet daily10.